-The Department of Fine Art facilitates an internship programme during the summer break for students in semester five.
-Students are expected to work in national and international art organizations, galleries, NGOs, television, or artists' studios.
-This experience with artists, curators, and art managers is a means to enhance the students' personal as well as professional developmental skills and provides a platform from which they can make more informed and educated decisions about their future careers.
+The Department of Fine Art facilitates an internship programme during the summer break for students in semester seven.
+Students are expected to work in national and international creative organizations, galleries, NGOs, television, artists' studios, and other visual/creative fields.
+This experience with artists, curators, and art managers is a means to enhance students' personal as well as professional development skills and provides a platform from which they can make more informed and educated decisions about their future careers and research.